MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 In our case x is a 4D vector representing position.
 The first component `x.x` or `x[0]` being time.
 As an output we get a 4 by 4 matrix represented by `mat4` in GLSL.

-Then we need to write down the Hamiltonian.
+Then we need to write down the Hamiltonian \eqref{hamiltonian}.
 The Hamiltonian is a function that takes 2 things, the position in space time, and the 4d momentum vector, and outputs a scalar.

 ```glsl